California Father Buries Wrong Man After Coroner's Mistake

 Doug Easton, an attorney hired by Kerrigan, said coroner’s officials apparently weren’t able to match the corpse’s fingerprints through a law enforcement database and instead identified Kerrigan by using an old driver’s license photo.

-When the family told authorities he was alive, they tried the fingerprints again and on June 1 learned they matched someone else, Meikle said.
+When the family told authorities he was alive, they tried the fingerprints again and on June 1 learned they matched someone else’s, Meikle said.

 Easton said the coroner’s office provided the Kerrigan family with a name of that person, but the identification hasn’t been independently confirmed.
 The attorney said the family plans to sue, alleging authorities didn’t properly try to identify the body as Kerrigan’s son because he is homeless.

 Sheriff’s Lt.
-Lane Lagaret, a spokesman for the coroner’s office, declined to comment to the Register because an investigation was underway.
+Lane Lagaret, a spokesman for the coroner’s office, said the department extends regrets to the Kerrigan family “for any emotional stress caused as a result of this unfortunate incident.”

+Lagaret said in a statement Saturday that the Orange County Sheriff’s Department is conducting an internal investigation into the mix-up and that all identification policies and procedures will be reviewed to ensure no misidentifications occur in the future.

 The mistaken death identification led the federal government to stop disability payments for her brother, Meikle said.
 The family is working to restore them.